espocrm/documentation/docs/development/frontend/controller.md

 If you open in the browser URL `your-espo-url#Account/test/myId` it will execute *actionTest* method.
 Argument *options* will be the object `{id: 'myId'}`.

-Note that it's also possible to specify a specific controller class with `controllerClassName` instead of a scope name `controller`.
+Note that it's also possible to specify a specific controller class in `controller` instead of a scope name.
+As of v8.2.

 ## Rendering view